It's a bit tricky to explain what exactly a file system is in just one sentence.

-In Unix-like systems, the metadata is in the form of special data structures, called inode.
+In Unix-like systems, the metadata is in the form of data structures, called inode.

 Inodes are identified by a unique number called the inode number.

-Inodes are associated with files in a data structure called inode tables.
+Inodes are associated with files in a table called inode tables.

-Each file on the storage device has an inode, which contains information about the file, including the address of the blocks allocated to the file.
+Each file on the storage device has an inode, which contains information about it such as the time it was created, modified, etc.

 In an ext4 inode, the address of the allocated blocks is stored as a set of data structures called extents (within the inode).

-Each extent contains the address of the first data block allocated to the file, and the number of the next continuous blocks that the file has occupied.
+Each extent contains the address of the first data block allocated to the file and the number of the continuous blocks that the file has occupied.

-Whenever a file is requested, its name is first resolved to an inode number.
+Whenever you open a file on Linux, its name is first resolved to an inode number.

-Having the inode number, the file system fetches the respective inode from the storage device.
+Having the inode number, the file system fetches the respective inode from the inode table.

-Once the inode is fetched, the file system starts to compose the file from the data blocks stored in the inode.
+Once the inode is fetched, the file system starts to compose the file from the data blocks registered in the inode.